Ottawa Society of Botanical Artists

 Blanketing much of Canada, mosses —especially in the Arctic and boreal regions—and make life possible for thousands of animal and plant species by providing essential food and habitats.

-The calendar project was first started by A group of OSBA artists in 2020, as a way to stay connected during the pandemic lockdown.
+The calendar project was first started by a group of OSBA artists in 2020, as a way to stay connected during the pandemic lockdown.
+The resulting Botanical Art stay@home Calendar 2021 was accessioned into the the City of Ottawa Archives Ottawa COVID-19 Collection #809'.

 OSBA members like to get together weekly to sketch in gardens around the National Capital Region.